Get a tailored solution to your current debt situation.

 Because this is a type of insolvency, the value of your unsecured debt will need to outweigh the value of any assets you have like a vehicle or home.
 Unsecured debts are those such as personal loads, credit cards and store cards.

 This is a type of insolvency and could be a suitable option if you won’t be able to repay debts in an acceptable timeframe.
 Any assets you own such as a home or vehicle could be sold to repay your debts.

 If your regular debt repayments are current and you can afford to keep repaying them or you have assets worth more than your debts, you may have to peruse alternative solutions such as Minimal Asset Process bankruptcy (MAP).

 This form of bankruptcy involves writing off debt that you cannot repay in a reasonable amount of time.
-This process is designed for people with low incomes and little to no assets and can only be applied for by means of an approved money advice organisation.
+This process is designed for people in Scotland with low incomes and little to no assets and can only be applied for by means of an approved money advice organisation.